benmvp/slides/2018/nodesummit/esnext.md

 NOTES:
 - With ES6 they moved to a yearly release cadence so they won't have this huge dump of features
+- "ES7" was never really a thing: ES2016
 - Not much happened in ES2016 as everyone was catching their breath
 - `Array.prototype.includes` works with Node 6+
 - Exponentiation with Node 8+